amazon-science/precision-gnss/README.md

 ## License

-This library is licensed under the CC-BY-4.0 License.
+This dataset is licensed under the CC-BY-4.0 License.